Appropriate Reliance on AI Advice: Conceptualization and the Effect of Explanations: Conceptualization of Appropriate Reliance

 $CAIR_i$ is one if, in this particular case, the original human decision was wrong, the AI recommendation was correct and the human decision after receiving the AI recommendation is correct, and zero otherwise. $CA_i$ is one if the original human decision was wrong and the AI advice was correct, regardless of the final human decision, and zero otherwise.
 On the second dimension, we propose to measure the relative amount of correct self-reliance in the presence of incorrect AI advice.

-$CSR_i$ is one if on this particular instance the initial human decision was correct, the AI advice was incorrect and the human decision after receiving AI advice is correct. $IA_i$ is one if the initial human decision was correct and the AI advice was incorrect.
+$CSR_i$ is one if on this particular instance the initial human decision was correct, the AI advice was incorrect and the human decision after receiving AI advice is correct. $IA_i$ is one, if the initial human decision for a task instance $i$ was correct and the AI advice was incorrect.

 \Cref{fig:dimension} on page \pageref{fig:dimension} highlights both dimensions.
 On the x-axis, we depict the relative AI reliance (\(RAIR\)), and on the y-axis, the relative self-reliance (\(RSR\)).
 The figure highlights the properties of the measurement concept.
 It ranges between 0 and 1 along both dimensions.
 We call the tuple of $RAIR$ and $RSR$ \textit{Appropriateness of Reliance} (AoR).